inFumumVerti/DHBWorld-Docu/SAD.md

 The table above shows an overview of our current metrics, taken via MetricsReloaded in Android Studio.

 For evaluation of out code we choose CBO- and WMC-Metrics.
-We tryed to improve a level of our code with code refactoring and after that we compared  the metric-values of our old and neu code.
+We tryed to improve a level of our code with code refactoring and after that we compared  the metric-values of our old and new code.

 **Comparison of CBO-values before and after the refactoring of code**
 ![CBO-Diagram](https://github.com/inFumumVerti/DHBWorld-Docu/blob/main/CBO.png)